Elizabeth Hurley Looks Decades Younger Than Her 54 Years In Tiny Bikini

 The stunner seems to enjoy showing off her figure.
 In July, she smoldered in an orange bikini while soaking up some sun.
 One of her more popular posts in the past few months showed her getting herself wet under a fountain in a pool while wearing a sparkly bikini.

 The beauty looks fabulous in everything she wears.
-Earlier this week, she looked stunning in a pink gown while promoting Breast Cancer Awareness while attending an event in which she lit the Empire State Building.
+Earlier this week, she looked stunning in a pink gown while promoting breast cancer awareness while attending an event in which she lit up the Empire State Building.

 View this post on Instagram